kevva/download/README.md

 download('foo.tar.gz', 'bar', { extract: true; });

 // download and save `foo.jpg` into `bar/foo.jpg`
-download('foo.jpg', 'bar/foo.jpg');
+download('foo.jpg', 'bar');

+// download and save an array of files in `bar/` var files = ['foo.jpg', 'bar.jpg', 'cat.jpg'];
+download(files, 'bar');
 ```

 ## API

 ### download(url, dest, opts)

-Download a file to a given destination.
+Download a file or an array of files to a given destination.

 ## Options